sofiabianc/OAT/README.md

 # The ERC-20 Standard OAT token

-The OAT token is the native ERC-20 standard token to the Of All Trades platform which will be expended for a variety of investing education use-cases.
+The OAT token is the native ERC-20 standard token to the Of All Trades platform which functions as the app's native currency.
+Of All Trades is an investing education platform where users can upload insightful content and form communities based on their investing experience, style of investing, and personal goals.

-In time, this token will allows you earn token rewards based on the quality of the content the user posts.
-This upvoting protocol rewards users being upvoted on a 1:1 basis for posting most valuable content based off of number of upvotes they recieve on their content.
+In time, the OAT token will allow you earn token rewards based on the quality of the content the user posts.
+Currently, this upvoting protocol rewards users for upvotes on their content on a 1:1 basis.
+In other words, users will reieve one OAT token per upvote.
+A future functionality will expand this rewards system to include additional inputs over time.

 The main functionality of the ERC-20 token is this: to allow users to send their OATs to other users.